Welcome To Michael Burri's Website

 Postgraduate courses/subjects I’m currently teaching or have taught include:

 - EDGT983 Assessing and Evaluating in TESOL Environments

 - EDGT940 Materials and Technology in Second Language Teaching

 - EDGZ906 Minor Research Project

-I have been involved in second language (L2) teaching and L2 teacher education for nearly two decades.
+I have been involved in second language (L2) teaching and L2 teacher education for two decades.
 In the early 90s I completed a degree in Electromechanical Engineering in Switzerland, but switched to language teaching after obtaining a TESL Certificate in New Zealand (1999).
 In 2003, having taught in Japan for four years, I moved to Canada and enrolled in the MA TESOL program at Trinity Western University (TWU).
 While working on my thesis, which focused on the training of non-native English speaking teachers, I had the privilege of being Dr William Acton's research assistant.
 Those two years were a life-changing experience as they allowed me to specialize in teaching speaking skills - particularly in the area of pronunciation pedagogy.

 Upon completion of my MA, I got a teaching/program coordinator position in the International Student Entry Program at the British Columbia Institute of Technology.
 I also began working as an adjunct instructor at TWU.
 In early 2013, I moved to Australia to pursue doctoral studies at the University of Wollongong.
 After four incredibly enriching years of being a doctoral student, I took up a full-time/permanent lecturer position at UOW in early 2017.